beau1399/porpus/README.md

 __1. Clojure is powerful, expressive, and works with (not against) real, contemporary hardware.__

-__2. Even for Lisp veterans, learning to apply Clojure is made difficult by the ecosystems most typical of Clojure Web development__
+__2. Even for Lisp veterans, learning to apply Clojure is made difficult by the ecosystems most typical of Clojure Web development.__

 ### The Power of Clojure

-Expounding upon #1 above, one can start with the pretty tired old argument that homoiconicity, macros, and so on [make Lisp a better language than the ones that most people are using](http://www.paulgraham.com/avg.html).
+Expanding on #1 above, one can start with the pretty tired old argument that homoiconicity, macros, and so on [make Lisp a better language than the ones that most people are using](http://www.paulgraham.com/avg.html).
 Truth and theory aside, 1) this argument has been slow to resonate with people actually writing code, and 2) there's a lot that can be added to it.

 In fact, Robert C. Martin has gone so far as to claim that ["Clojure is the new C"](https://www.infoq.com/presentations/clojure-c).
 What does this mean?
 In his talk, Martin focused a lot on the disciplined, terse, symbol-heavy nature of the syntax of both languages, and there are plenty of people out there who'll tell you that he's "missing the point."